Iceland Road Trip: Our 6-Day Itinerary

 Tip #5 Beware of weather

-Iceland can be cold and windy, especially during winter time.
-Typically, the coldest months are from November to March.
-Remember to dress up according to the season.
-We wrote a dedicated article about what to pack for a winter trip.
+Iceland can be cold and windy, especially in winter, with the coldest months spanning November to March.
+Be sure to dress appropriately for the season.
+For detailed packing tips, check out our dedicated article “what to pack for a winter trip.

 Our Iceland Road Trip Itinerary

-On day 2 we drove around the Snæfellsnes peninsula, home of the Snæfellsnes National Park.
-The first stop was at Kirkjufell mountain with its waterfalls.
-We suggest parking at the free car park of the waterfalls.
-From there, only a couple of minutes away are the iconic views of the waterfalls with the mountain in the background.
+On day 2, we explored the Snæfellsnes Peninsula, home to the stunning Snæfellsnes National Park.
+Our first stop was the iconic Kirkjufell mountain and its waterfalls.
+We recommend parking at the free lot near the waterfalls, just a few minutes away from the best views of the falls with the mountain in the backdrop.

-The second stop was at Djúpalónssandur Beach, a black sand beach located at the foot of the Snaefellsjökull glacier famous for its spectacular rock formations.
-On the beach, lie the remains of the Epine GY7, a fishing boat that was shipwrecked off the coast of Djúpalónssandur on the night of March 13, 1948.
+Next, we visited Djúpalónssandur Beach, a black sand beach at the foot of the Snæfellsjökull glacier, known for its dramatic rock formations.
+On the beach, you’ll find the remains of the Epine GY7, a fishing boat that was shipwrecked there on March 13, 1948.

-The third stop was at the Snaefellsjökull glacier, which has formed on top of its ominous volcano.
-At the top of the glacier was very windy and cold and so we just stopped for a bit to enjoy the views.
-While driving around the peninsula we stopped multiple times to admire the panoramas: absolutely stunning!
-Later, we drove towards the Golden Circle where we had our cottage booked.
+Our third stop was at the Snæfellsjökull glacier, perched atop an imposing volcano.
+It was windy and cold at the top, so we only paused briefly to take in the views.
+As we continued around the peninsula, we stopped several times to admire the stunning panoramas.
+Later, we drove toward the Golden Circle, where we had a cottage booked for the night.

 Overnight: Middalskot Cottages

-Middalskot Cottages are located in a peaceful, rural location away from the roads yet in the iconic sightseeing route of the Golden Circle.
-Here we got to see the northern lights again, even if just for a short time.
-The cottage has a dining area and a kitchen complete with an oven and a microwave.
-They also provide towels and bed linen.
-We would recommend Middalskot Cottages if you’re touring the Golden Circle.
+Middalskot Cottages are set in a peaceful, rural area, yet perfectly situated along the Golden Circle route.
+We were lucky enough to catch a glimpse of the Northern Lights here, even if just for a short time.
+The cottage features a dining area, kitchen with an oven and microwave, and provides towels and bed linen.
+We highly recommend Middalskot Cottages for anyone touring the Golden Circle.

 DAY 3: Golden Circle

-On day 3, we drove around the Golden Circle.
-This is the most popular route in Iceland and certainly one not to be missed.
-We started the day with a visit to the geothermal area of Haukadalur Valley, most notably known as “Geysir”.
+On day 3, we explored the Golden Circle, Iceland’s most popular route and a must-see.
+We kicked off the day with a visit to the geothermal Haukadalur Valley, home to the famous ‘Geysir’.

 Geysir